Holistic Student Support

 PROCEDURE

-- Students interested in SSF funding must submit a completed application and supporting documentation to the Student Success Fund Review Committee.
+• Students interested in funding must submit a completed application and supporting documentation

 At ASU-Newport, we believe every student has the right to achieve their highest ability academically, socially and intellectually.
 Although ASUN does not offer a specialized curriculum for persons with disabilities or assume the role of a rehabilitation center, we offer a variety of support services so that students with disabilities are admitted and integrated as completely as possible into the university.